wyattjcooper/FlappyBirdAudioGame/ReadMe.md

 Microphone Input class was taken from: http://forum.unity3d.com/threads/check-current-microphone-input-volume.133501/ Thanks for playing!

-For more learn material, please check the learn section of our website:
+For more learning material, please check the learn section of the Unity website:

 http://unity3d.com/learn